Upcoming information sessions

 It is very unlikely that neighbouring buildings will be damaged during the work.
 An independent consulting firm will be hired to survey (photograph) the buildings around the worksite.
 These inspections will document the condition of the buildings before and after the work.
 Property owners affected by this measure will be notified accordingly.

-The Blue line extension will take place in a dense urban environment where many types of activities are happening.
+The Blue line project will take place in a dense urban environment where many types of activities are happening.
 Infrastructure locations are chosen based on operational criteria and needs.

 As we usually do, we will carry out the work safely and in compliance with requirements.
 The implementation strategies will be presented during the next information session before the work beings.